nanzhangren/use-strict-loader/README.md

 # use-strict-loader
+This is a loader for webpack.

-Add 'use strict' to the header of a file.
+You can use this loader for adding 'use strict' to the header of a file.